INM-6/nestrl-tutorial/README.rst

 [IDEA: build everything up from scratch, only introduce one new script at a time]

 Example 0: Python to Python via ZeroMQ
 ---------------------------------------

 we start with a simple setup in which we send data from one python script to another via zmq sockets if you are already familiar with zmq, you can skip this step

-we want to communicate asynchronously and use a publisher/subscriber mode, also used throughout gymz these messages have a particular from, which also gymz uses to communicate observations from environments they consist of a list of dictionaries in json format, one dictionary for each observation channel, with each dictionary containing an observed value, the limits of this value and a timestamp the limits are necessary to normalize the data in the subsequent MUSIC adapters and the timestamp is used to detect desynchronization between different parts of the toolchain although we would not need this specific message type in this example, it is useful to use the same format also used later
+we want to communicate asynchronously and use a publisher/subscriber mode, also used throughout gymz these messages have a particular from, which also gymz uses to communicate observations from environments (see example0/zmq_sender.py) they consist of a list of dictionaries in json format, one dictionary for each observation channel, with each dictionary containing an observed value, the limits of this value and a timestamp the limits are necessary to normalize the data in the subsequent MUSIC adapters and the timestamp is used to detect desynchronization between different parts of the toolchain although we would not need this specific message type in this example, it is useful to use the same format also used later